-Our revenues were \$8.9 million and \$7.1 million during the three months ended March 31, 2008 and 2007, respectively, and we had net losses of \$1.9 million and \$2.7 million for the same periods, respectively.
 We generate revenues through technology development services provided under contractual arrangements, product sales and license fees.
 Historically, our technology development revenues have accounted for a large and growing proportion of our total revenues, and we expect that they will continue to represent a significant portion of our total revenues for the foreseeable future.
-Our technology development revenues grew from \$5.3 million to \$6.6 million for the three months ended March 31, 2007 compared to the three months ended March 31, 2008.
+Our technology development revenues grew from \$6.6 million to \$6.9 million for the three months ended March 31, 2008 compared to the three months ended March 31, 2009.
 We regularly have a backlog of contracts for which work has been scheduled, but for which a specified portion of work has not yet been completed.
 We define backlog as the dollar amount of obligations payable to us under negotiated contracts upon completion of a specified portion of work that has not yet been completed, exclusive of revenues previously recognized for work already performed under these contracts, if any.
-The approximate value of our backlog was \$27.6 million as of March 31, 2008.
+Total backlog includes funded backlog (the amount for which money has been directly authorized by the U.S. Congress and for which a purchase order has been received by a commercial customer) and unfunded backlog (firm orders for which funding has not been appropriated).
+Indefinite delivery and quantity contracts and unexercised options are not reported in total backlog.
+The approximate value of our backlog was \$26.4 million as of March 31, 2009.